NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

  2. Drag the game window

- 3. Resize the game window.
+ 3. Resize the game window

  4. Minimise